 On receipt of this primitive, the MLME constructs a BSS Transition Management Query frame.
 The STA

-then attempts to transmit the frame to the AP with which it is associated.
+then attempts to transmit the frame to the AP with which it is associated or a STA affiliated with the MLD attempts to transmit this frame to an AP affiliated with the peer MLD with which the MLD is associated on the corresponding link.

 6.3.57.3 MLME-BTMQUERY.indication